 The tiny land-locked country of Rwanda, in central Africa, stands in greater need of economic aid than almost any other country in Africa.

-The tiny land-locked country of Rwanda, in central Africa, stands in greater need of economic aid than almost any other country in Africa.
+Background: The tiny land-locked country of Rwanda, in central Africa, stands in greater need of economic aid than almost any other country in Africa.
 The former Belgian colony lacks any natural resources, and its already dense population is expanding rapidly.
 The four-year developments plan introduced in 1977 stresses the need for growth in three areas - agriculture, energy and education.
 European aid is being channelled mainly into these areas.

 SYNOPSIS: Time, money and manpower are three requirements to reform peasant agriculture.
 In Rwanda these are very scarce, but there have been encouraging developments in recent years, although only about half the land can be cultivated, and only three-quarters of that is used for major crops such as coffee, tea and pyrethrum.